MaterializeInc/materialize/doc/developer/design/20230209_invalid_accumulations.md

 1. _Mitigation and Transfer_: The source of the risk is the addition of a column to the output schema of `Reduce^{MIR}`.
 To maintain the same schema, but still be able to report invalid accumulation errors, we could alternatively extend the `Datum` types that are produced by a reduction to also include a new `Datum:Err`.
 The trade-off is that several other parts of the codebase may now have to consider `Datum:Err` as a valid `Datum` variant.
 Significantly, scalar expression evaluation would potentially need to be changed to match also on `Datum:Err`.
 While the changes are non-trivial, most of the complexity is outside of the core optimization transform pipeline, as we already allow simple scalar functions to be applied to the results of an aggregation.
 Nevertheless, `reduce_fusion` might still need extensions to better handle the same scalar expression being applied to two fusable reduce outputs.
 So in summary, this strategy partly mitigates the risk on the optimizer and partly transfers it to other parts of the codebase.

 2. _Avoidance_: Instead of pursuing a translation-based approach as outlined above, with or without optimizer risk mitigation, we could instead opt for one of the different approaches outlined in the [Alternatives](#alternatives) section below.
-The analysis there points to implementing a fallible version of the Differential Dataflow reduction operator as the most promising alternative design.
-However, this design also comes with potential risks, which are discussed later in this document.
+The analysis there points to implementing a fallible version of the Differential Dataflow reduction operator as the most promising alternative design, but also highlights source-level multiset constraint checking as a possibility.
+However, these designs also come with potential risks, which are discussed later in this document.

 #### Details for Category 2 Errors